BaltimoreBolts/baltimorebolts.github.io/_pages/about.md

 <br>

 <div class = "card-header bg-theme col-md p-4 rounded">
-    <h3 class="card-title text-center text-light m-0">Starting in 2016, the team is open to participation for all high school students in Baltimore City Public Schools.
+    <h3 class="card-title text-center text-light m-0">Starting in 2016, the team is open to participation for all high school students in Baltimore City schools.
 Our meetings are held at 2002 Clipper Park Road, Baltimore.
     </h3>
 </div>